 The station opened on 16th June 1887 and was extended in 1896.
 It was the built in the 'classic' E&M pavilion style.
 The current station building, externally, is broadly similar to the extended station although the where the buffet now is there was a parcels office and an open space under the overall canopy.
 The canopy has recently been faithfully restored in its original style.

 On platform 2 there was up waiting room built in a similar style with a canopy over.
 We hope to restore this in due course.
-The signal box now located on platform 2, currently serving as an office, originally controlled the level crossing and was sited just by the crossing.
+The signal box now located by Otterndorf Green, currently serving as an office, originally controlled the level crossing.
 The current signal box, used by the railway, is about 400 yards from the station on the north side of the line.
 Although not the original 'box, (it came from Wensum Junction), it is situated on the site of the original 'Sheringham West' signal box.

 Kelling Heath Halt